USEPA/EPA_ALPHA_Model/ALPHA_Documentation/alpha_development.rst

 * ``engine`` - contains the engine model.
 This variant subsystem is determined by the ``engine.variant`` string property.
 * ``transmission`` - contains the transmission model.
 This variant subsystem is determined by the ``transmission.variant`` string property.
 * ``driveline`` - contains the axle models which contain the wheels, tires, final drive and driveshafts, etc.  This variant subsystem is determined by the ``vehicle.driveline_variant`` string property.
-* ``electric & accessories`` - implements the vehicle's electrical energy storage system, electrical accessories and mechanical engine accessory loads.
+* ``electric`` - implements the vehicle's electrical energy storage system.
 The engine starting and battery charging system is also implemented here.
 This block is not itself a variant subsystem but the ``starting / charging`` and ``energy storage`` subsystems are variants, determined by the ``vehicle.powertrain_type`` enumeration property.
+* ``mech & elec & accessories`` - implements the vehicle's electrical accessories and mechanical engine accessory loads.

 ``EVM``
 +++++++